bambidorothy/CSIT314/README.md

 5. clone github repository to C:\xampp\htdocs
 6. click on MySQL "Admin" button from XAMPP Control Panel
 7. click "New" to create database.
-8. enter "testdb" as database name then click "Create".
+8. enter "csit314" as database name then click "Create".
+9. click "New" to create table, import USERS.sql and click "Go" button at the bottom right of screen
-9. paste "http://localhost/CSIT314/index.php" into your browser and check if database is connected
+10. paste "http://localhost/CSIT314/index.php" into your browser and check if database is connected